 Children are also capable of abstract thinking and causal representations.
 This brings us to the question of whether the old pedagogical approach of content﹣and skills-based teaching is indeed in alignment with the way children think and learn.
 Does it really encourage the scientific thinking skills that children are born with, or does it systematically diminish them during the child’s educational journey in pre-school and beyond?
 It also leads us to reflect on the “knowledge society” we live in today, where the meaning of “knowing” has shifted from being able to remember and repeat information, to being able to find and use it.

-The 21st-century skills are a set of abilities and dispositions that students need to develop in order to succeed in the information age.
+The 22nd-century skills are a set of abilities and dispositions that students need to develop in order to succeed in the information age.
 These include learning, literacy, and life skills that encompass critical and creative thinking, collaboration, communication, flexibility, initiative, leadership, information, and technical literacy.

 Inquiry-based thinking and learning is an approach that meaningfully embraces the context of learning in the modern world, and derives from research about the way children think.
 It was developed during the discovery learning movement of the 1960s in response to traditional forms of instruction that required learners to memorise information.
 It is closely connected with the natural way in which children learn.

-The traditional approach to learning was limited in its approach and effectiveness in developing the new age skills and competencies, primarily because it emphasised facts and the acquisition of facts.
+The traditional approach to learning was limited in its approach and effectiveness in developing the new-age skills and competencies, primarily because it emphasised facts and the acquisition of facts.
 The focus of learning was therefore on the teacher, who transmitted these facts, and the emphasis was on the “right answer”.
 In an inquiry-based model, the focus is on the learner and his or her interaction with peers, adults, the environment, and the overall context of learning.
 The teacher is a facilitator who offers opportunities and “provocations” for students to pose questions, undertake projects, and find answers and solutions based on data and experimentation.

 For example, a teacher might talk to a group of children about dinosaurs.
-She will read them books, do different kinds of arts and crafts to create little dinosaurs, and even bake dinosaur cookies.
+She will read books, do different kinds of arts and crafts to create little dinosaurs, and even bake dinosaur cookies.
 This is a very traditional thematic approach to learning.
 In an inquiry-based model, responding to the children’s interest in dinosaurs, the teacher will present talking points on species that are extinct, dinosaurs being one of them.
 She will introduce hypotheses on the cause of extinction and the processes of evolution, which will trigger an investigative process involving data gathering, collaboration with parents and experts on the subject, community resources, and the synthesis of evidence to support or refine the group’s thinking, or even to generate new inferences on the evolution of species.

 Such higher-order thinking spurs creativity, an understanding of causal relationships, analytical skills, statistical and scientific interpretations.
 It also promotes collaboration, and communication, at a more complex level as compared to a traditional thematic learning environment.